MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-encryption.md

 Provisioning packages are files created by the Windows Configuration Designer tool that apply a specified configuration to a device.

-### Create a provisioning package that upgrades the Windows Holographic edition
+### Create a provisioning package that upgrades the Windows Holographic edition and enables encryption

 1. [Create a provisioning package for HoloLens.](hololens-provisioning.md)